 - Sex Offender Registry Notice – Every California rental agreement must notify tenants about the “Megan’s Law” sex offender registry.

-- Military Ordnance Disclosure – California requires a military ordnance disclosure as part of a rental agreement for any property that falls within one mile of military training grounds or ordnance storage.
+- Military Ordnance Disclosure – California requires a disclosure as part of a rental agreement when a property falls within one mile of military training grounds or ordnance storage.

-- Death in a Rental Unit Disclosure – California landlords must disclose any deaths on the rental property other than deaths related to HIV or AIDS, which are protected by state statute.
+- Death in a Rental Unit Disclosure – California landlords must disclose any deaths on the rental property other than those related to HIV or AIDS (which are confidential by law).

 - Mold Disclosure – Landlords must disclose any visible evidence of mold in the rental unit, in writing, with any initial inventory of the rental property.